-Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Interest rate risk is the risk that fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.

 The Cell's policy is to minimise interest rate cash flow risks exposures on both long-term and short-term financing.
-The Cell's exposure to interest rate risk is limited to its bank balance and loan.
+The Cell's exposure to interest rate risk is limited to its bank balance and the interest thereon is based on market rates.